print page

 Introduction

-The "Observatoire de Haute-Provence", OHP, Southern France (43.94°N, 5.71°E), is part of the "Observatoire Astronomique de Marseille Provence", OAMP.
+The "Observatoire de Haute-Provence", OHP, Southern France (43.94°N, 5.71°E, 650m asl), is part of the "Observatoire Astronomique de Marseille Provence", OAMP.
 OHP is one of the primary alpine stations of the international Network for the Detection of Atmospheric Composition Change (NDACC) and is also part of the network of WMO's Global Atmosphere Watch (GAW).
 The station also reports the stratospheric column amount of ozone and NO2 (stratospheric reference provided by a SAOZ instrument operated by CNRS at OHP since 1992), as well as ancillary data as vertical distribution of pressure/temperature (radio-sondes and temperature LIDAR), ozone (electrochemical ozone sondes, LIDAR, SAOZ and Dobson), and aerosols information (CIMEL instrument operated by Lille University in the AERONET network context), very useful for the MAXDOAS analysis and for the interpretation of the results.
 Because OHP alternates between background and polluted conditions (essentially due to transport from polluted neighbourhoods), it is a very interesting location for tropospheric observations, providing thus support to validate satellites.

 View of the "Observatoire de Haute-Provence" site